top of page

 An option for couples who need specialized and independent help is to consult with a Certified Financial Therapist within the Financial Therapy Association (FTA).
 The FTA is an organization comprised of professionals dedicated to the integration of cognitive, emotional, behavioral, relational, and financial aspects of well-being.

-Tip 2: Save for emergencies first
+Tip 2: Save for Emergencies First

 It is hard to be happy when we are not financially healthy.
 To be financially healthy, we must: